What does the Pasuk mean when it writes that Avraham "took" Yishmael and the other men of his household?

-Ramban: Bearing in mind that Yishmael was already thirteen, Avraham took him with words - he convinced him (and the other members of him household) verbally that this was the right thing to do, because he wanted them to perform the Mitzvos of Hashem willingly, not by force.
+Ohr Ha'Chayim: Bearing in mind that Yishmael was already 13, Avraham took him with words - he convinced him (and the other members of his household) verbally 1 that this was the right thing to do, because he wanted them to perform the Mitzvos of HaSh-m willingly, not by force.

-What is the significance of the phrase "be'Etzem ha'Yom ha'Zeh"?
+What is the significance of the phrase "be'Etzem ha'Yom ha'Zeh" in this verse?

-Rashi #1 and Seforno: He performed the Mitzvah immediately, on the same day that he instructed.
+Rashi #1 and Seforno: Avraham performed the Mitzvah immediately, on the same day that he was instructed.

-Why does the Torah see fit to add "like Hashem spoke to him", which seems to add nothing to the context?
+Why does the Torah see fit to add the words, "like HaSh-m spoke to him," which seem to add nothing to the context?

-Ramban #1: It is telling us that speaking to them softly (as he just explained) was itself by Divine command.
+Ohr Ha'Chayim #1: It is telling us that speaking to them softly (refer to 17:23:1:1) was itself by Divine command.

-Ramban #2: It teaches us that he did not delay carrying out Hashem's command, thereby demonstrating his Midas ha'Zerizus.
+Ohr Ha'Chayim #2: It teaches us that Avraham did not delay carrying out HaSh-m's command, thereby demonstrating his Midas ha'Zerizus (alacrity).

-Ohr Ha'Chayim #3: The Pasuk is telling us that Avraham fulfilled the command of Pasuk 17 that only someone who is himself circumcised may circumcise others.
+Ohr Ha'Chayim #3: The Pasuk is telling us that Avraham fulfilled the Halachah derived from Pasuk 17:13, that only someone who is himself circumcised may circumcise others.
 1